 - generating tech-related original research and artifacts to advance policy analysis through the development of novel solutions

-- creating and demonstrating new tech affordances for addressing policy problems
+- creating and demonstrating new tech affordances for addressing policy problems, and

 The Tech Stream dissertation works in concert with the portfolio to show depth and breadth of understanding and action in both policy and technology.
 The dissertation and portfolio elements together will contribute to the cross-cutting themes for the Pardee RAND program: ethics, communications, social justice, and racial equity.